Academics Review: The making of a Monsanto front group to attack the organic industry

 Pesticide industry-funded Biotech Literacy Project Boot Camps

-The Biotech Literacy Project boot camps were a series of conferences funded by the pesticide industry and organized by Academics Review and Genetic Literacy Project, another front group that partners with Monsanto on public relations projects (the group has recently disclosed funding by Bayer).
+The Biotech Literacy Project boot camps were a series of conferences funded by a pesticide industry trade group and organized by Academics Review and Genetic Literacy Project, another front group that partners with Monsanto on public relations projects (the group has recently disclosed funding by Bayer).

-The boot camps trained scientists and journalists how to promote GMOs and pesticides, and had explicit political aims to stave off GMO labeling and prop up flagging support for agrichemical industry products.
+The boot camps held at the University of Florida and University of California, Davis, trained scientists and journalists how to promote GMOs and pesticides, and had explicit political aims to stave off GMO labeling and prop up flagging support for agrichemical industry products.

-Boot camp organizers falsely claimed to journalists and scientists that funding for the Biotech Literacy Project boot camps came from government and academic sources, as well as industry sources, but the only traceable source of funds came from agrichemical companies and non-industry sources denied funding the events, Paul Thacker reported in The Progressive.
+Boot camp organizers falsely claimed to journalists and scientists that funding for the Biotech Literacy Project boot camps came from government and academic sources, as well as industry sources, but the only traceable source of funds came from agrichemical companies, Paul Thacker reported in The Progressive.
+Government and academic sources said they provided no funding for the events.

 In an email to scientists, Academics Review founder and boot camp organizer Bruce Chassy, wrote: “I need to be clear up front that our support comes from BIO, USDA, state-USAID and some foundation money so industry is indirectly a sponsor.
 We are 100% transparent about sponsorship.”